softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 ### Unit Tests
 You must write positive and negative unit tests for every method in your `ServerFacade` class.

+Reach 80% line coverage on your `ServerFacade` class.
+If you are unsure where to start, consider writing a positive and a negative test case for each public method.

-Place your tests in `client/src/test/java/client/ServerFacadeTests.java`.
+Your tests must be located in `client/src/test/java/client/ServerFacadeTests.java`.

 > [!TIP]
 > The starter code in `ServerFacadeTests.java` includes logic to start and stop your server on a random port for testing.
 You will still need to run `ServerMain.main` manually when testing your client UI.